So, you want to know how many dogs are in the world?

 (Source: Active Wild)

 - You’ll find wild dogs on every continent except Antarctica.
-The problem with them isn’t so much the dogs but us.
+The problem with them isn’t so much the dogs but us, as 80% of the world’s energy comes from burning fossil fuels.
 As we destroy their habitats and force them further into human-populated areas, we’re driving the wild dogs into the list of endangered species.

 - One of the breeds at the highest risk of extinction is the African wild dog.
 While some don’t see their beauty, they’re close to my heart, and once upon a time, they were free-roaming in the thousands.
 Now, there are approximately 1,500 left.